To start your internship, you must have completed the following parts of your course programme:

 Of course your task has been defined by the company, but it may be expected from you that you think about the role your activities play in the organisation: why did they give you this task?
 How do they fit the activities of the company?
 Also, the activities of the organisation will have a certain impact on the society to which it delivers its products or services.
 You contribute to these products or services so your work has its impact on society that you might contemplate.
 It is expected from you that you spend some attention about this in your internship report.

 The first purpose of your report is to inform the company about your work.
 Also the report should contain documentation about your products that can be used by your successors.
 However the report should also inform your UT supervisor and other people from the UT about your work.
 They will be less well informed about the company and your work, so your report should give enough background information to make your work understood by them.
 Discuss with both your supervisors their expectations about the report.
-A general setup is given at https://www.utwente.nl/ewi/Internship/information_for_students/report/.
+A general setup is given at the tab “Writing the report”, left menu.

-At the end of your internship, your supervisor at the organisation will assess you by filling in the assessment form that you should give him and that you can download from https://www.utwente.nl/ewi/Internship/forms/forms_in_english/Internship%20Supervisor%20Evaluation%20Form.pdf.
-After your return you should deliver the filled in form to your UT-supervisor together with your report.
-Your UT-supervisor will act as the examiner and give you your final mark by filling in the UT-supervisor assessment form.
+At the end of your internship, your supervisor at the organisation will assess you by filling in the External Supervisor Evaluation form (see left menu).
+Your UT-supervisor will act as the examiner and give you your final mark by filling in the UT-supervisor assessment form (left menu).

 The following persons and organizations play a role during your internship: